The Jackson 5: Rock and Roll Hall of Fame

 The Rock and Roll Hall of Fame is a museum located on the shores of Lake Erie in downtown Cleveland, Ohio, United States, dedicated to recording the history of some of the best-known and most influential artists, producers, and other people who have in some major way influenced the music industry.

-All of the original members of the Jackson 5 was inducted to the Rock and Roll Hall of Fame in 1997.
+All of the original members of the Jackson 5 were inducted into the Rock and Roll Hall of Fame in 1997.
 Only Randy Jackson was not inducted alongside his brothers.
 They were subsequently inducted by Diana Ross and Berry Gordy.